Eng-Mohamed-Hesham/MP-Project/README.md

 so any student can get his grade easily.

 ## System Mechanism
-First system need to store students grades then make some fundamental operations \
+First system need to store students grades then make some fundamental operations:- \
 1- Recieve user requests to ask for grade by ID. \
 2- Recieve user requests to modify any grade. \
 3- Recieve user requests to add grade for new ID. \